Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

    dmesg -n 4 && echo "Hide DRM messages..."
    ```

-6. Run the design using the following command:
+6. Run the design using the following command.

    ```bash
    ./host.exe a.xclbin